Visiting Montmartre, Paris: Top 12 Attractions, Tours & Hotels

 Where to Stay near Montmartre for Sightseeing

-While Montmartre might not be the most central place to stay, its narrow, winding streets and quaint village ambience make it one of Paris' most enchanting neighborhoods.
+While Montmartre might not be the most central place to stay, its quaint village ambience and vibrant nightlife make the area appealing to many travelers.
 Plus the hilltop location means that some of the hotels have sweeping views.
-Another advantage of Montmartre is the wide selection of shops, restaurants, and cafés.
-Many of the neighborhood restaurants cater to locals (and are sure to please tourists), with excellent traditional French cuisine and a convivial atmosphere.
+Montmartre also has a wide selection of shops, restaurants, and cafés.
+Many of the neighborhood restaurants cater to locals, with excellent traditional French cuisine and a convivial atmosphere.

-- Luxury Hotels: Occupying a Belle Époque mansion, the Maison Souquet is a secret hideaway in Montmartre that offers lavish five-star accommodations.
+- Occupying a Belle Époque mansion, the Maison Souquet is a secret hideaway in Montmartre that offers lavish five-star accommodations.
 Guest rooms are adorned with sumptuous furnishings and fine bed linens.
 The hotel's spa has an indoor swimming pool.
 Breakfast is served in the winter garden or delivered to the guest rooms.
-The four-star Hotel Particulier Montmartre is nestled in a verdant oasis, the largest garden at a hotel in Paris.
-Previously a private family home, this cozy hotel has two exquisitely decorated suites.
-An upscale restaurant serves breakfast, brunch, lunch, afternoon tea, and dinner.

 Tips and Tours: How to Make the Most of Your Visit to Montmartre

-- Guided Art Museum Tour: To delve more deeply into the work of the Impressionist artists who lived and painted in Montmartre, try the Montmartre Impressionist Art Walking Tour Including Skip-the-Line Musee d'Orsay Ticket.
-This tour takes participants to the landmarks that Impressionist artists painted and afterwards allows skip-the-line entry to the Musée d'Orsay, Paris' largest collection of Impressionist art, where the artworks are on display.
+- Guided Art Museum Tour: To delve more deeply into the work of the Impressionist artists who lived and painted in Montmartre, try the Montmartre Impressionist Art Walking Tour.
+This 1.5-hour tour takes participants to the landmarks of Montmartre that Impressionist artists painted, and afterwards allows skip-the-line entry to the Musée d'Orsay, Paris' largest collection of Impressionist art, where the artworks are on display.

 - Exploring Montmartre: Distances on maps of this part of Paris can be deceiving, as they don't show the steep terrain.
 Although a map is handy for street names if you're looking for a specific address, if you're merely exploring the neighborhood, it's better to wander and look forward to getting lost and making your own discoveries.